matthewgream/libiotdata/README.md

 The reference implementation uses store-then-pack because it is the most developer-friendly and the target devices (ESP32-C3, Class 3) have ample RAM.
 Implementers targeting Class 1 devices SHOULD consider pack-as-you-go with backfill.
-Approach A maybe provided in a future version of the reference implementation.
+Approach A maybe be provided in a future version of the reference implementation.

 ### E.5.
 Compile-Time Field Stripping (#ifdef)